Revenue Recognition

 2. How do you calculate the total revenue forecast?

-The total revenue forecast for a particular month for a subscription service can be calculated with the following formula:
+A basic total revenue forecast for a subscription business can be calculated using the following formula:

-(Customers at the start of the month + New customers) x Subscription fee per customer
+(Customers at the start of the period + New customers) × Subscription fee per customer

 4. Is subscription revenue an asset?